neekolas/node-wiki/README.md

 - __db.url__: The URL to MongoDB `mongodb://localhost/nodewiki`
 - __keepDeletedItemsPeriod__: This is the time in milliseconds that deleted pages are kept, before they are completly wiped.

-NodeWiki has sensible defaults and if you do not wish to override an option you do not have to mention it in your configuration.
+Uhuru Wiki has sensible defaults and if you do not wish to override an option you do not have to mention it in your configuration.
 Just provide what you want to be different.

-###Text search

-As search engine Mongodb 2.4 experimental text search is used.
-This feature has to be explicitly enabled as startup parameter `textSearchEnabled=true` or in the _mongod.conf_ with `setParameter = textSearchEnabled=true`.
-If you do not have a MongoDB with text search or can not use it, please use the 0.1.x branch.

 ###Localization

-Currently NodeWiki supports English and German out of the box.
+Currently Uhuru Wiki supports English and German out of the box.
 If you want a new locale you can define it in the locales directory.
 NodeWiki uses the [i18n-2](http://github.com/jeresig/i18n-node-2) module.
 Therefore it uses a JSON formattet list of key value pairs.

 ##Usage